Chen-XueWen/IMDA_AITechnicalTest/README.md

 ## Methodology

 ### 1. Character Cell Identification
-Rather than implementing resource-intensive deep learning techniques, we adopted a template-matching approach.
+We adopted a template-matching approach.
 First, we identified that each CAPTCHA image consists of five character cells with consistent dimensions, as illustrated in the segmentation examples below:

 ![Figure1](Figure_1.png)
 ![Figure2](Figure_2.png)